What are the Best Mexican Beer brands? Get Your Cerveza Fix!

 - Odin: This is a beer from the Rámuri Brewery that lovers of roasted and deep flavors of coffee and chocolate like very much.
 Odin is very well-balanced despite seeming to overwhelm the palate.

 - Cayaco: Cervecería Colima presents a Light Lager that is a very refreshing beer.
 It leaves floral and citrus notes in your mouth.
 Its alcohol content is 3.9.

-I hope you get a chance to try most of the beers presented in this guide.
+I hope you can try most of the beers presented in this guide.
 They’re all good, to be honest.